 Program Coordinator, Immigrant Support

 Carolyn is a licensed master’s level social worker who began her career working with homeless and runaway youth and their families in Rochester, NY over 20 years ago.
 After moving to Maine in 1997, Carolyn spent several years doing case management with families experiencing homelessness in the mid-coast area.
 She has worked in schools, shelters, homes and in agency settings with individuals and families experiencing mental illness, developmental disabilities, trauma and end of life issues.
 She has served on an Americorps Advisory Board, the Board of Tedford Shelter, the Community Concepts Board and Protect South Portland.
-She is excited to be stepping in as Interim Immigrant Support Program Coordinator at Hope Acts.
 When not working, Carolyn enjoys teaching piano to her son, Tom, and coaching her daughter, Yenenesh’s, basketball team.
 She has her B.A. from Lawrence University and her MSW from SUNY-Buffalo.

 ~ contact Carolyn